Electronic speed control: Quadcopters

 Electronic Speed Controllers (ESC) are an essential component of modern quadcopters (and all multirotors), offering high power, high frequency, high resolution 3-phase AC power to a motor in an extremely compact miniature package.
 These craft depend entirely on the variable speed of the motors driving the propellers.
 Fine speed control over a wide range in motor/prop speed gives all of the control necessary for a quadcopter (and all multirotors) to fly.

 Quadcopter ESCs usually can use a faster update rate compared to the standard 50 Hz signal used in most other RC applications.
 A variety of ESC protocols beyond PWM are utilized for modern-day multirotors, including, Oneshot42, Oneshot125, Multishot, and DShot.
 DShot is a digital protocol that offers certain advantages over classical analog control, such as higher resolution, CRC checksums, and lack of oscillator drift (removing the need for calibration).
 Modern day ESC protocols can communicate at speeds of 37.5 kHz or greater, with a DSHOT2400 frame only taking 6.5 μs.

 Model trains

-Most electric model trains are powered by electricity transported by the rails or by an overhead wire to the vehicle and so the electronic speed control does not have to be on board.
+Most table top or small scale electric model trains are powered by electricity transported by the rails or by an overhead wire to the vehicle and so the electronic speed control does not have to be on board.
 This is however not the case for model trains with digital steering systems allowing multiple trains to run on the same track with different speed at the same time.

+Larger, ride-on models such as 5 inch or 7 inch gauge usually have batteries and speed controllers on board.